-Though there may be a more pressing need to explore this technique on other organs, Oxford University researchers have begun to study the effects of a process called normothermic perfusion
+Though there may be a more pressing need to explore this technique on other organs, Oxford University researchers have begun to study the effects of a process called normothermic perfusion on kidneys.

 Before transplantation, scientists flush the donated kidney with oxygenated blood to revive the organ and repair any damage caused by cold storage.
 Additionally, the kidney is pumped with drugs, including anti-inflammatory agents, to prime it for surgery.
 Normothermic profusion also enables a surgeon to test kidney function, ultimately lowering the discard rate.

 By contrast, other researchers are investigating new ways to preserve kidney function in patients with polycystic kidney disease, which causes small cysts to form in the kidneys.
 Over time, patients with this genetic disease may develop kidney scarring, which can lead to organ failure, requiring a transplant.

 One researcher at University College London Medical School has begun to explore the possibility of blocking an enzyme that contributes to kidney scarring with drugs.
 This would keep the kidneys working and so prevent the need for a transplant.